Keep up with all of Laura McKenna’s great cooking tips, recipes, and clever kitchen ideas every Thursday after 7:30am.

 The safe way to color eggs:

-Despite the current online trend, DON’T USE shaving cream to dye your Easter Eggs!
+Despite the recent online trend, DON’T USE shaving cream to dye your Easter Eggs!
 Instead try this non-toxic way to get that watercolor swirl on your eggs….

 Did you know that brown eggs hold the colored dye better than their white counterparts for a more vibrant Easter egg.